 To keep ants out of pavers

 Ants build their nests under the pavers of paths and driveways.... the piles of sand and dirt are their excavations.
-The use of ant granules or ant sand (eg. PestXpert Pro Granules) will prevent this behaviour.
-Sprinkle the granules / sand over the pavers and brush it into the cracks, or pour the sand into cracks directly.
+Applying a long lasting insecticide to the cracks and crevices will kill any ants present and prevent the ants returning for several months.
+A professional liquid spray such as PestXpert Pro-Spray Outdoor is ideal for this job.
 Although this treatment will kill ants on contact, it does not normally kill the nest and often the ants may move elsewhere.
 The treatment acts more like a repellent, keeping the ants out of the paved area.
 The repellent effect wears off over time and so re-treatment will be necessary every 2-3 months to keep the area clear of ants.

 To keep ants out of the lawn